Mountainous, safe, more evolved country in South America.

 Foods to try:

-- Arroz con pollo, arroz con marisco – rice with chicken or seafood.
+- Arroz con pollo, arroz con marisco – rice with chicken or seafood, lots of seasoning and flavoring.
+My absolute favorite.

 Customs & Language: